Shopify/product-taxonomy/README.md

 #### 📂 Navigating this repository

-This is a rails app after all, so we'll give a map of the _novel_ pieces of our system:
+This is a Rails app after all, so we'll give a map of the _novel_ pieces of our system:

 ```
 ├── Makefile             # key dev and build commands